madslundt/aws-rag/readme.md

 ## Overview

-This project consists of three Python scripts designed for different functionalities:
+This project consists of four Python scripts designed for different functionalities:

 1. **Download documents**: Downloads and manages documents from remote sources based on a provided configuration file.
 2. **Database and Document Processing**: Handles document processing, including splitting and adding documents to a database.
 3. **Query and Retrieval System**: Manages querying, interactive loops, and retrieval of relevant documents using a multi-vector retrieval approach.
+4. **Chat and Retrieval System**: Manages chatting, interactive loops, and retrieval of relevant documents using a multi-vector retrieval approach.

 These scripts work together to manage document processing, querying, and downloading, creating a cohesive system for document management and information retrieval.